steveloughran/hadoop-trunk/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/extending.md

 # Extending the File System specification and its tests

-This specification is incomplete.
+The FileSystem specification is incomplete.
 It doesn't cover all operations or even interfaces and classes in the FileSystem APIs.
-There may be some minor issues with those that it does cover, including as corner cases, failure modes and other unexpected outcomes.
-It may also be that a standard filesystem significantly diverges from the specification, and it is felt that this needs to be documented and coped with in tests.
+There may be some minor issues with those that it does cover, such as corner cases, failure modes, and other unexpected outcomes.
+It may also be that a standard FileSystem significantly diverges from the specification, and it is felt that this needs to be documented and coped with in tests.

-Finally, the FileSystem classes and methods are not fixed forever- they may be extended with  new operations on existing classes, as well as, potentially, entirely new classes and interfaces.
+Finally, the FileSystem classes and methods are not fixed forever.
+They may be extended with new operations on existing classes, as well as potentially entirely new classes and interfaces.

-Accordingly, do not view this specification as a complete static document -any more than you can view the rest of the Hadoop code.
+Accordingly, do not view this specification as a complete static document, any more than the rest of the Hadoop code.

-1. View it as an live document to accompany the reference implementation (HDFS), and the tests used to validate filesystems.
+1. View it as a live document to accompany the reference implementation (HDFS), and the tests used to validate filesystems.
 1. Don't be afraid to extend or correct it.
-1. If you are proposing enhancements to the filesystem APIs, you should extend the specification to match.
+1. If you are proposing enhancements to the FileSystem APIs, you should extend the specification to match.

 ## How to update this specification

-1. Although found in the `hadoop-common` codebase, the HDFS team has ownership of the FileSystem and FileContext APIs -work with them on the hdfs-dev mailing list.
+1. Although found in the `hadoop-common` codebase, the HDFS team has ownership of the FileSystem and FileContext APIs.
+Work with them on the hdfs-dev mailing list.

 1. Create JIRA issues in the `HADOOP` project, component `fs`, to cover changes in the APIs and/or specification.

-1. Code changes will of course require tests -ideally changes to the specification itself should be accompanied by new tests.
+1. Code changes will of course require tests.
+Ideally, changes to the specification itself are accompanied by new tests.

-1. If the change involves operations that already have an `Abstract*ContractTest`, add new test methods to the class -and verify that they work on filesystem-specific tests that subclass it.
+1. If the change involves operations that already have an `Abstract*ContractTest`, add new test methods to the class and verify that they work on filesystem-specific tests that subclass it.
 That includes the object stores as well as the local and HDFS filesystems.

-1. If the changes add a new operation, add a new, abstract test class, with the same contract-driven architecture as the existing one -and an implementation subclass for all filesystems that support the operation.
+1. If the changes add a new operation, add a new abstract test class with the same contract-driven architecture as the existing one, and an implementation subclass for all filesystems that support the operation.

 1. Add test methods to verify that invalid preconditions result in the expected